melisgl/journal/README.md

 isolation, do not apply because Journal is single-client and does not need transactions.

-<a id="x-28JOURNAL-3AABORTED-EXECUTION-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
+<a id="x-28JOURNAL-3A-40ABORTED-EXECUTION-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
 - [glossary-term] **aborted execution**

     Aborted execution is when the operating system or the application crashes, calls `abort()`, is killed by a `SIGKILL` signal or there is a power outage.
-Synchronization guarantees are defined in face of aborted execution and do not apply to hardware errors, Lisp or OS bugs.
+Synchronization guarantees are defined in the face of aborted execution and do not apply to hardware errors, Lisp or OS bugs.

-<a id="x-28JOURNAL-3ADATA-EVENT-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
+<a id="x-28JOURNAL-3A-40DATA-EVENT-20MGL-PAX-3AGLOSSARY-TERM-29"></a>
 - [glossary-term] **data event**

     Data events are the only events that may be non-deterministic.
-They record information which could change if the same code were run multiple times.
+They record information that could change if the same code were run multiple times.
 Data events typically correspond to interactions with the user, servers or even the random number generator.
 Due to their non-determinism, they are the only parts of the journal not reproducible by rerunning the code.
-In this sense, only data events are not redundant with the code and whether other events are persisted does not affect durability.
+In this sense, only the data events are not redundant with the code, and whether other events are persisted does not affect durability.
 There are two kinds of data
     events:

     - An [`EXTERNAL-EVENT`][0e53] that is also an [`OUT-EVENT`][637d].

-    - The [`IN-EVENT`][1729] of an [Invoked][6072] function, which lies outside the normal, deterministic control flow.
+    - The [`IN-EVENT`][1729] of an [invoked][4212] function, which lies outside the normal, deterministic control flow.